hannobraun/flott/README.md

 # Flott - Motion Control in Rust

-**Please consider supporting this project financially.
-More information below.**

 ## About

 Flott is a collection of libraries for writing motion control applications in the [Rust programming language][Rust].
 This repository is intended for project-wide discussion and documentation of project-wide policies.